Why People with Autism Have a High Suicide Risk–And What You Can Do to Prevent ItA. Stout

 Suicide.
 The word itself has a dark, chilling ring to it.
 It’s a force that prematurely cuts off lives that would have been otherwise filled with unlimited possibilities.
 It goes against the will to survive, one of our strongest instincts—meaning the trouble facing a victim feels worse than death itself.
 To them, there appears to be no better option.
 Rational thought is swallowed by hopelessness and despair.
 In sum, suicidal emotions are among the worst a person can ever feel; it seems everything has turned against them…even their minds.

 That being said, suicide victims deserve our compassion, not our criticism.
 But there’s no denying the intense pain that the act brings loved ones.
 Tammy Laycock knows this firsthand.
-In mid-November 2015, a nightmare became her reality when Shane, her son with autism, hanged himself in the garage.
+In mid-November 2015, a nightmare became her reality when Shane, her son with autism, committed suicide.
 He was bright, warm-hearted, and only 11 years old.
 Bullying and loneliness was what compelled him, she believes.

 And he’s not the only one, sadly.
 According to one study, those on the autism spectrum are 28 times more likely to exhibit suicidal thoughts and behaviors than their non-depressed, neurotypical counterparts.
 So for the sake of Shane and all others with ASD who are struggling, it is vital that we talk about the risks of suicide in autism…even if it’s something we may not like talking about.